metno/S-ENDA-documentation/source/use_case_northern_lights.rst

 =================

 - MEPS model data
-- Gridded satellite cloud product from ... (available in WMS and OPeNDAP)
+- Gridded satellite cloud product from optical and/or infrared sensors available in WMS, downloadable and/or streamable

 UML diagram
 ===========